The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Deck Size

 You can adjust the size of the card decks on the table using this slider.
-This is especially useful if you have text heavy cards that need to remain on the deck when drawn, unless you specifically want them.
+This is especially useful if you have text-heavy cards that you need to be able to read even while they are sitting flipped over on the top of the deck.

 Graphics